Dyrosauridae: Growth

 Evidence for the semi-aquatic life of dyrosaurids comes from careful analysis of bone structure.
 There are two types of structural bone organization that can occur in aquatic tetrapods: osteoporotic or pachyostotic.
 Osteoporotic bone is spongy and porous whereas pachyostotic involves an increase in skeletal mass.
 Spongy/porous bone such as osteoporotic is associated with faster swimming and better maneuverability in water because of the reduction in bone tissue, many extant cetaceans and marine turtles have osteoporotic bone which enables them to be good swimmers.
 Pachyostotic bone is a general/local increase in skeletal mass which can be caused by osteosclerosis (inner compaction of bone), pachyostosis (hyperplasy of compact cortices) or pachyeosclerosis (combination of the two).
 Research on dyrosaur bone performed by Rafael César Lima Pedroso de Andrade and Juliana Manso Sayao revealed that this family had osteoporotic bone tissue indicative of a fast-swimming ecology as well as some osteosclerosis which is a component of pachyostotic bone tissue.
 Osteoporosis is associated with a fully aquatic lifestyle whereas pachyostotic is not fully aquatic but is associated with fast swimming ecology.
 Therefore, dyrosaurs are semi-aquatic fast swimmers as indicated by their bone structure.
 Other evidence for near shore, semi-aquatic lifestyle is where the fossils are found, often in transitional marine sediments. -using axial frequency swimming (that used primarily by extant crocodylians) with a greater undulatory motion and frequency of the tail due to highly developed musculature allowing a more powerful forward thrust.

+Phosphatosaurus gavialoides, a large member of the family with blunt teeth and a comparatively broader snout.

 Dyrosaurids have a tissue pattern that is indicative of a slow-growth animal that was determined by careful analysis of a right femur and left tibia.
 In the left tibia, the cortex had a lamellar zonal bone with five lines of arrested growth (LAGs) which were spaced 300 mm apart, well as a clear vascular networks of primary osteons that decreased in density towards the membrane (periostially).
 The right femur had double LAGs and an EFS later as well as secondary osteons occurring in the deep cortex and the spongiosa.
 This tissue growth pattern is a common characteristic of slow growing animals.